SANGHUN-JOO/joopago/README.txt

 Joopago (9x9 go AI with alphazero algorithm)

-I've tried to train this AI using a single computer in home.
+I've tried to train this AI using my home computer with just single gpu.
 It, however, is not trained to play go yet...

 I need your help.